-On a PA-RISC system, the ioscan output for vcn and vcs drivers show a value of NO_HW in the S/W State column.
+On a PA-RISC system, the ioscan output for vcn and vcs drivers show a value of NO\HW in the S/W State column.
+On an Integrity server, these drivers do not appear in the ioscan output.
 This is normal.